Victory-byte/VEOX-OS/local-command-hub/README.md

 ## What is VEOX-OS?

-Most "AI" tools are just wrappers.
-VEOX-OS is something different.
+Most "AI" tools are just wrappers.VEOX-OS is something different.

 It's a terminal-based cognitive system written entirely in Rust built to simulate how an intelligent system might actually think:storing memory,reflecting on past behavior,predicting future actions and evolving its own internal state over time.

-No LLM calls.
-No API keys.No cloud dependency.
+No LLM calls.No API keys.No cloud dependency.
 Just a cognitive engine,running locally,getting smarter the more you use it.

 ---